ADS-C over ACARS

 If you send an aircraft an ADS-C contract request and nothing happens after a minute or two (the plane does not appear on a map), just check the message log.
 You should see the message you sent to the plane ("Received" time), and when the plane picked it up ("Relayed" time).
 Only if the plane has picked up the request, there is any chance of getting it to respond.

-If an aircraft does not respond to an ADS-C contract request, it usually means that the airborne client does not have the required minimum data.
-This nearly always means that there is no data feed from the flight sim to the ACARS system.
-You should investigate the health of the WFAcars interface program between MSFS/FSUIPC and the airborne ACARS client.
+If an aircraft does not respond to an ADS-C contract request, it usually means that the airborne client does not have the required minimum data or simply did not implement ADS-C.

 Here is the last known position of all ADS-C reporting aircraft: